sebapersson/PEtab.jl/docs/src/Best_options.md

 # [Choosing the best options for a PEtab problem](@id best_options)

 PEtab.jl supports several gradient and hessian methods.
-In addition, it is compatible with the ODE solvers in the [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl) package, hence, there are many possible choices when creating a `PEtabODEProblem` via `setupPEtabODEProblem`.
+In addition, it is compatible with the ODE solvers in the [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl) package, hence, there are many possible choices when creating a `PEtabODEProblem` via `createPEtabODEProblem`.
 To help navigate these we here provide recommended settings that often work well for specific problem types.
 The recommendations are based on an extensive benchmark study.

 !!! note
     Every problem is unique, and the recommended choice here will often work well but might not be optimal for a specific model